DEFRA/dst-guides/applications/software-libraries.md

 It covers the use of **any software code** that is not directly owned by the Environment Agency but is included in a deployable application bundle.

-Examples include JAR files on the classpath, Ruby Gems installed by bundler, NPM packages, javascript libraries referenced in web pages and code copied from Stack Overflow.
+Examples include JAR files on the classpath, Ruby Gems installed by bundler, NPM packages, JavaScript libraries referenced in web pages and code copied from Stack Overflow.

 It is _not_ intended to cover remote or entirely external services that an application makes use of, such as databases, operating systems, web services, etc.